FAQs

 Q. I’m a veteran or family member who lives in a city without a Steven A. Cohen Military Family Clinic.
 Can I receive mental health care from the Cohen Veterans Network?

 A. If no Steven A. Cohen Military Family Clinic exists in your area, contact your nearest clinic to discuss the possibility of receiving mental health care via CVN Telehealth.
-As of January 2024, we have 24 clinics in operation and expect to have 25 clinics open by early 2025.
-The Cohen Veterans Network is rapidly growing across the country and may offer services in your state in the future.
+As of September 2024, we have 22 clinics covering 20 states.
+The Cohen Veterans Network is rapidly growing and may offer services in your state in the future.

 The following resources may also be beneficial: